A Note on Sources and Methodology

 3.1 The Executive Order and Its Consequences

 On 27 March 2025, President Donald Trump signed an executive order titled “Restoring Truth and Sanity to American History.”
 The order directed Vice President JD Vance, in his role as a member of the Smithsonian Institution’s Board of Regents, to eliminate “divisive, race-centered ideology” from all Smithsonian properties.
-It ordered Congress to prohibit the Smithsonian from receiving appropriations for any exhibition or program that “promotes programs or ideologies inconsistent with Federal law and policy.”
+It directed the Vice President and the OMB director to work with Congress to ensure future Smithsonian appropriations prohibit funding for exhibits or programs that “degrade shared American values, divide Americans based on race, or promote programs or ideologies inconsistent with Federal law and policy.”
 And it explicitly required that future appropriations ensure the Smithsonian’s American Women’s History Museum “not recognize men as women in any respect.”

-The order labeled transgender exhibits “improper ideology.”
+The order mandates the removal of “improper ideology” from Smithsonian properties, and its only trans-specific instruction is that the American Women’s History Museum “not recognize men as women in any respect.”
+Read together — as the agencies implementing it have read them — the two provisions make trans recognition itself the improper ideology.
 This is not rhetorical shorthand.
-It is a federal designation.
+It is the order’s operative structure.
 Trans visibility in a publicly funded institution is, under this order, in the same category as content that “degrades shared American values” and “distorts shared history.”
 The phrase “improper ideology” appears in the order directly.
 No qualification.
 No distinction between depiction and advocacy.
 The existence of trans people in an exhibit is the ideology.

 In August 2025, the Trump administration wrote to the Smithsonian’s secretary announcing a comprehensive internal review of eight museums.
 Institutions had 120 days to replace content the administration found objectionable.
 The administration framed the review as preparation for America’s 250th anniversary celebration — a context in which certain American lives, by federal designation, do not constitute American history.